Consumer Cellular: 2025 Reviews

 Does Consumer Cellular charge overage fees?

-Instead of overage charges, Consumer Cellular automatically upgrades you to a plan that covers the amount of data you’ve used.
+If you have selected auto-upgrade, instead of overage charges, Consumer Cellular automatically upgrades you to a plan that covers the amount of data you’ve used.
 For example, if you’re using a plan with 1GB of data, and you go over this amount, they’ll simply upgrade you to the next plan.
+Otherwise, if you did not select auto-upgrade, your speeds will be slowed after your allotted monthly usage is reached.

 -